dronekit/dronekit-python/docs/getting_started.rst

 Getting Started
 ===============

 On-board apps for drones typically run on a Linux-based "companion computer" that communicates with the autopilot via a serial port.
-However, you may find it easier to first prototype your app on standard Mac, Windows, or Linux computer, using a simulated autopilot, a process called "Software in the Loop Simulation" (SITL).
+However, you may find it easier to first prototype your app on a standard Mac, Windows, or Linux computer, using a simulated autopilot, a process called "Software in the Loop Simulation" (SITL).
 This document will show you how to do both of these.

 Supported Companion Computers